ravipothkunuri/DocumentChat/DEPENDENCIES.md

 # Dependency Documentation

-This document provides detailed information about all dependencies used in the RAG Document Assistant application, including their purpose and inner dependencies.
+This document provides detailed information about all dependencies used in the LangChain Ollama RAG Assistant application, including their purpose and inner dependencies.

 ## Direct Dependencies (from pyproject.toml)